-Male-pattern baldness is the most frequent type of hair loss and it affects around fifty percent of all men by 50 years of age.
+Male-pattern baldness is the most frequent type of hair loss, and it affects around fifty percent of all men by 50 years of age.

 This is unfortunate because hair loss can cause serious social problems in some individuals, with some having severe emotional distress.

 For example, the main purpose of giving prisoners or military recruits a haircut is to obtain their submission.

-The white hair of the elderly is also associated with wisdom, being a testimony of overcoming many difficult life tests.
+The white hair of the elderly is also associated with wisdom, being a testimony to overcoming many difficult life tests.

-Except for alopecia in males (which has genetic causes, leading to hair loss during adulthood), hair loss, beyond its natural regenerative proportions, has spiritual causes which may include a prolonged state of depression, mental stress, despair, or a combination of these factors.
+Except for alopecia in males (which has genetic causes leading to hair loss during adulthood), hair loss, beyond its natural regenerative proportions, has spiritual causes, which may include a prolonged state of depression, mental stress, despair, or a combination of these factors.

 Thus, by losing our hair, we acknowledge the fact that we are deprived of freedom and power, and we conform to external situations.

 Therefore, instead of using our mental energy to find solutions to our problems, we consume it in resistance to what it is, trying to find answers to redundant questions.

-In other words, despair is the lack of trust in the outer world, in the universe and the divine plan, primarily because of its devastating effects, considered by many to be a major obstacle to spiritual development.
+In other words, despair is the lack of trust in the outer world, in the universe, and the divine plan, primarily because of its devastating effects, considered by many to be a significant obstacle to spiritual development.

 Depression expresses a lack of self-confidence and self-love as the result of resignation on life situations that we disagree with and which we do not want to confront.